AmoghJuloori/AmoghJuloori.github.io/projects/_posts/2023-05-13-Wheeled-Biped.md

 sitemap: false
 ---

-The aim of this project is to build a biped on two wheels with self balance and jumping modes.
-It should be able to switch between both modes according to the necessity.
+The aim of this project is to build a biped on two wheels with self balance and jumping modes where it should be able to switch between both modes according to the necessity.
+Check out the **github repo** at [WheeledBiped](https://github.com/AmoghJuloori/WheeledBiped)

 **Team Members :**
 -------------------